dotnet/csharpstandard/standard/expressions.md

 The left operand of an assignment shall be an expression classified as a variable, a property access, an indexer access, or an event access.

 The `=` operator is called the ***simple assignment operator***.
-It assigns the value of the right operand to the variable, property, or indexer element given by the left operand.
+When the left operand is not a discard (§discards-new-clause), this operator assigns the value of the right operand to the variable, property, or indexer element given by the left operand.
+Otherwise, the right operand is evaluated with its value being discarded.
 The left operand of the simple assignment operator shall not be an event access (except as described in [§14.8.2](classes.md#1482-field-like-events)).
 The simple assignment operator is described in [§11.19.2](expressions.md#11192-simple-assignment).

 The assignment operators other than the `=` operator are called the ***compound assignment operators***.
 These operators perform the indicated operation on the two operands, and then assign the resulting value to the variable, property, or indexer element given by the left operand.
 The compound assignment operators are described in [§11.19.3](expressions.md#11193-compound-assignment).